AlvFernando/TeleQuizApp/README.md

 # Quiz App for TELEMATERS

 The first TELEMATERS mobile game application with a quiz theme.
 Give you fun and unique questions.
-Can you get the highest score in this game?.
+Can you get the highest score in this game?

 ## Getting Started